loic425/resource-revolution-2/pages/03_monofony.md

 ```

 <!--
-To set up the project, there is a skeleton which uses Flex to copy some basic features into your projects.
+To set up the project, there is a skeleton which uses Flex to copy some basic features into your project.
 -->

 ---